 This section is required per Federal law.
 If the rental property was built prior to 1978, the second box should be checked.
 The landlord should then provide the guest with a pamphlet on lead-based paint dangers in the home.
 If the property is newer than 1978, the first box can be checked.

 Step 13 – Additional Info

-If there are any additional terms, conditions, or requirements the landlord would like to include, this can be written on the provided lines.
+If there are any additional terms, conditions, or requirements the landlord would like to include, they can be entered on the provided lines.

 Step 14 – Signatures

-Both parties will need to write their signatures (hand-printed or eSigned), the date in which they signed, and their full printed name.
+Both parties will need to inscribe their signatures (by hand or with eSign), the date on which they signed, and their full printed name.
 If there is only one (1) guest, the second guest signature field can be left blank.

 Optional – Booking Confirmation Form